CRIB-project/TSrim/README.md

 # Overview
-TSrim is a ROOT class inherited from TF1, which enables us to calculate range or energy loss of a specified nuclide in a material based on the SRIM range calculation.
+TSrim is a ROOT class inherited from TF1, which enables us to calculate range or energy loss of an ion in a material based on the SRIM range table.

-Instead of directly reading a SRIM's range output file and performing interpolation everytime it is called, TSrim treats a polynomial function which fits to the log(Energy) vs log(Range) relation provided by SRIM.
+Instead of directly reading a SRIM's range output file and performing interpolation everytime it is called, TSrim treats a polynomial function which fits to the log(Energy) vs log(Range) table of a specified ion-target pair provided by SRIM.

-We recommend the polynomial dgree of 16, which guarantees the deviation from the original range values by SRIM mostly less than 1%, and still fast enough for calculations.
+We recommend the polynomial dgree of 16 for the moment, which guarantees the deviation from the original range values by SRIM mostly less than 1%, and still fast enough to repeat calculations.
 Fit parameter files for a number of materials are already available (in SR\ Module/range/*/range_fit_pol16_*.txt).

+### Units and material information
+- Thickness and range in mm
+- Energy in MeV
+- Energy per nucleon in MeV/u
+- Temperatire in K
+- Pressure in Torr
+- Available material list (as of 04-July-2024)
+  - "3he", "air", "al", "anthracene", "ar", "au", "be", "butane", "c", "cd2", "ch2", "cu",
+  "h", "havar", "he", "he_90_co2_10", "kapton", "mo", "mylar", "ni", "si", "ti"
+  - Minimum energy = 1 keV
+  - Maximum energy per nucleon = 400 MeV/u
+  - 1H to 243U (SRIM does not treat beyond Uranium)

 # Configuration and Install
 Users need to specify some relevant directory and file names in the Makefile which are used by _make install_.